Near Plymouth in Marshall County, Indiana — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Potawatomi Trail of Death marker series.

 Location.
-41° 17.709′ N, 86° 21.712′ W. Marker is near Plymouth, Indiana, in Marshall County.
-Marker is on South Peach Road 0.2 miles south of Menominee Drive, on the left when traveling south.
+41° 17.711′ N, 86° 21.713′ W. Marker is near Plymouth, Indiana, in Marshall County.
+Marker is on Peach Road, on the right when traveling north.
+About 1 mile south of Twin Lakes (West 12th) on South Peach Rd.
+About ½ mile north of West 13th.
 Touch for map.
-Located at the foot of "Chief Menominee" monument.
 Marker is in this post office area: Plymouth IN 46563, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Chief Menominee (here, next to this marker); Trail of Death (approx. 2.4 miles away); First Meeting of Marshall County (approx. 3.8 miles away); Taber Cemetery (approx. 4.2 miles away); Honor Roll - Marshall County Indiana (approx. 4.3 miles away); Replica of The Statue of Liberty Historic Crossroads of America / The Lincoln Highway (approx. 4.4 miles away); Roberts Cemetery (approx. 6.4 miles away).
+At least 8 other markers are within 7 miles of this Potawatomi Indian Village (here, next to this marker); Trail of Death (approx. 2.4 miles away); First Meeting of Marshall County (approx. 3.8 miles away); Taber Cemetery (approx. 4.3 miles away); Honor Roll - Marshall County Indiana (approx. 4.3 miles away); Replica of The Statue of Liberty (approx. 4.3 miles away); Historic Crossroads of America / The Lincoln Highway (approx. 4.4 miles away); Roberts Cemetery (approx. 6.4 miles away).
 Touch for a list and map of all markers in Plymouth.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 11, 2011.
-This page has been viewed 1,012 times since then.
-Photos: 1, 2, 3, 4. submitted on March 11, 2011, by Al Wolf of Veedersburg, Indiana. • Bernard Fisher was the editor who published this page.
+This page was last revised on November 19, 2019.
+This page originally submitted on September 4, 2007, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 3,372 times since then and 11 times this year.
+Last updated on September 24, 2010.
+Photos: 1, 2, 3, 4, 5. submitted on September 4, 2007, by Christopher Light of Valparaiso, Indiana. • Syd Whittle was the editor who published this page.